-Because the preschool program provides ample toys and learning materials for your child, we ask that you limit toys brought from home.
+Because the preschool program provides ample toys and learning materials for your child, we ask that you don't bring toys from home.
 Please do not allow children to bring gum, candy, money, or toy guns to school.
 The program cannot be responsible for lost or broken toys brought from home.